-The press office is the corporate function dedicated to managing relationships with the media: journalists, print and digital newsrooms, television and radio broadcasters, podcasts, and editorial newsletters.
-Its primary objective is to obtain spontaneous media coverage (earned media) through the distribution of news, stories, and content of journalistic interest.
+The press office is the corporate function dedicated to managing relationships with the media: journalists, newsrooms of print and digital outlets, television and radio broadcasters, podcasts, and editorial newsletters.
+Its primary goal is to earn spontaneous media coverage (earned media) by distributing news, stories, and content of journalistic interest.

 Typical press office activities include:

-- Building and updating the media list (database of journalist contacts)
+- Building and updating the media list (database of journalistic contacts)

-- Preparing the press kit (press folder with ready-to-use materials)
+- Preparing the press kit (ready-to-use media materials)

-- Monitoring press coverage and analysing media coverage
+- Monitoring media coverage and analyzing press clippings

 - Media training for corporate spokespersons

 In essence, the press office speaks to the public through the media.
-The direct recipient is not the end consumer but the journalist, who acts as an intermediary and a filter of credibility.
+The direct recipient is not the end consumer, but the journalist, who acts as an intermediary and credibility filter.
+For a deep dive into what a press office really does and when to activate one, we have a dedicated guide.

-Public relations, as defined by the PRSA (Public Relations Society of America), are "a strategic communication process that builds mutually beneficial relationships between organisations and their publics."
-The term "publics" is deliberately plural: it is not just about the media, but about all the stakeholders with whom the organisation interacts.
+Public relations, as defined by the PRSA (Public Relations Society of America), are "a strategic communication process that builds mutually beneficial relationships between organizations and their publics."
+The term "publics" is deliberately plural: it is not just about the media, but about all stakeholders the organization interacts with.

 - Media relations (press office): relationships with journalists and outlets